Breakfast in Covent Garden

 Take the Tube to Leicester Square or Covent Garden to start your London shopping day in style at Covent Garden.

-Alternatively, grab a coffee and cinnamon bun from Fabrique at nearby Seven Dials, and take a stroll through its seven bustling shopping streets, transformed into an enchanted forest of lights for Christmas.
+Alternatively, grab a coffee and cinnamon bun from Fabrique at nearby Seven Dials, before exploring its seven bustling shopping streets, transformed into an enchanted forest of lights for Christmas.

 Morning in Mayfair

 Take a stroll through the West End and past Piccadilly Circus into upmarket Mayfair, where you will find high-end fashion, jewellery and iconic arcades.

 Turn into Bond Street for some serious window shopping at the likes of Burberry, Louis Vuitton and Tiffany & Co; pick up festive chocolates at Prestat in the Princes Arcade; and walk the red carpet into Burlington Arcade for independent boutiques and to marvel at the towers of colourful macarons at French luxury baker Ladurée.
 South Molton Street always wows shoppers with its amazing Christmas decorations and lights.

 While in Mayfair, it's an absolute must to pop into the Queen’s grocer for a spot of food shopping, and maybe even a quick cup of tea.
 Fortnum & Mason is just across the road from Burlington Arcade and pulls out all the stops at Christmas, from the ever-beautiful window displays to the legendary Christmas puddings and hampers on sale.
 If you want to really treat yourself, book in for afternoon tea in the Diamond Jubilee Tea Salon to refuel in preparation for more retail therapy!